Geometric optics approximation for the Einstein vacuum equations: Strategy of proof

 \subsubsection{Regaining the missing derivative}

 The main idea is to show that $\Box_g \F$ is better than $\dr^2\F$, i.e better than any second order derivatives of $\F$.
 To show this, we would like to derive a transport operator for $\Box_g \F$ from \eqref{eq F strat}.
 However we can't hope for any structural property of $[L_0,\Box_g]$ since $L_0$ is a null vector for $g_0$ and not $g$.
-One option would be to construct the full null foliation associated to $g$, that is consider $[L,\Box_g]$ for $L$ the spacetime gradient of an optical function $u$ solving $g^{-1}(\d u, \d u)=0$.
-This would require to consider the null structure equations and the Bianchi equations in 3+1 as part as our bootstrap argument.
-To avoid this and to stick to the background null foliation, we benefit from the expansion defining $g-g_0$ and write schematically
+The idea is to first benefit from the expansion defining $g$ and write schematically

-\saut We improve the first term in \eqref{decomposition cruciale} by considering the commutator $[L_0,\Box_{g_0}]$ for which we can now hope for structural properties.
+We improve the first term in \eqref{decomposition cruciale} by considering the commutator $[L_0,\Box_{g_0}]$ for which we can now hope for structural properties.
 Formally we have from \eqref{eq F strat}

 We need to know what are the second derivatives appearing in the commutator $[L_0,\Box_{g_0}]$.
 This is the content of the following key lemma. \begin{lem} Let $f$ be compactly supported, we have

 Moreover, if $r\geq 1$ we have